5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Once the cement is bone-dry, carefully remove the basketball from the hardened fabric

-The structure is now ready to take the shape of a dome lampshade.
+The structure is now ready as a dome lampshade.

 The structure is now ready to take the shape of a dome lampshade